felixkrones/physionet_challenge_2023/README.md

 The [Challenge website](https://physionetchallenges.org/2023/#data) provides a training database with a description of the contents and structure of the data files.

+## What we did
+- Log mel spectrograms using librosa package
+- Flags for missing signals and prob of 0 for missing signals to be safe
+- Max hour
+- Aggregated signals as mean with heigher weights towards the end

 ## How do I run these scripts?

 ### 0. Dependencies